 A Closer Look at the Review Process

 Every technical paper submission goes through a peer review process.
-The advisors or their designees review the papers through the online Editorial Manager website.
-Once papers are submitted through Editorial Manager the following process occurs:
+The guest editors or their designees review the papers through the Editorial Manager website.
+Once papers are submitted the following process occurs:

 - The paper is held until a JOM staff member does a quality check.

-- After the initial review, JOM staff assigns it to the proper advisor.
+- After the initial review, JOM staff assigns it to the proper guest editor.

-- Advisor receives an email indicating the paper is ready for review.
+- The guest editor receives an email indicating the paper is ready for review.

-- The advisor accesses the paper through Editorial Manager within 7 days.
-Reminder emails are sent to the advisor until the paper is reviewed.
+- The guest editor accesses the paper through Editorial Manager within 7 days, and decides whether the paper is appropriate for the topic.

 Questions to Ask When Considering a Paper’s Merit